organisciak/paper-summarizer/README.md

 summary = summarizer.summarize()
 ```

 Generating a summary the first time may take a few minutes.
 First, it chunks the full document into chunks that are up to two-thirds of the max input size of the model (for ChatGPT, or `gpt-3.5-turbo`, that's 4,097, for `gpt-4` that's 8,192).
-Each chunk is summarized and outlined individually, then they're combined into a single paper summary and outline of key points.
+Each chunk is outlined individually, then they're combined into a single paper summary and outline of key points.

 `question()` can pose ad-hoc questions and requests.
 The `md` argument returns a Ipython `Markdown` object which renders nicely in notebooks.